BLavery/SAMD21-M0-Mini/README.md

 New bootloader runs if no sketch or circuitpython is flashed, or if we double-click reset button.
 Assuming we used the corrected bootloader with the correct LED pin, bootloader is indicated by a soft-pulsing user LED.
 And the SAMBOOT drive appears at my PC.

 Using the new bootloader, to cross over to circuitpython from arduino use, is as easy as just copying the circuitpython UF2 image file.
-(This is NOT the bootloader file.)
+(This is the firmware.uf2 from above.)

 That magic .INO file I compiled?
-That changes the bootloader?
-I have placed it above.
+That changes the bootloader to UF2 mode? __I have placed it above too.
+Look for update-bootloader-samd21mini-v2.0.0-adafruit.7-3-gc44317f.ino__

 When circuitpython starts, the CIRCUITPY drive and the REPL by serial terminal are available just like the harder way earlier.